xsscx/macos-research/code/imageio/Readme.md

 CGContextRef createBitmapContext16BitDepth(size_t width, size_t height) {
 ```
 - The Scripts and Example Code show how to Target other Dylibs depending on the Image Type, or Fuzz them all with the sample Script [https://raw.githubusercontent.com/xsscx/macos-research/main/code/imageio/imageio-fuzzer.zsh]
-- There is a larger code base for iOS Fuzzing that has yet to be implemented in these examples, see URL https://github.com/xsscx/macos-research/blob/main/code/iOSOnMac/xnuimagefuzzer.m
+- There is a larger code base for iOS Fuzzing that can implemented in these examples, see URL https://github.com/xsscx/macos-research/blob/main/code/iOSOnMac/xnuimagefuzzer.m
-- The arm64 code is my current focus to get consistent results from A/B testing with X86_64 and arm64 Platform ABI's, See https://github.com/xsscx/macos-research/issues/3

 ## Setup this Code & Build
-- Copy CMakeLists.txt, imageio-test-002.m, imageio-test-003.m, imageio-test-004.m to ./Jackalope-main/examples/ImageIO/
+- Copy my CMakeLists.txt, and sample Sources to ./Jackalope-main/examples/ImageIO/
 - cd ./Jackalope
-- Follow the Build Instructions at https://github.com/googleprojectzero/Jackalope

 ## My Suggested Build
 ```
 cd ./Jackalope